uowuo/abaddon/README.md

 ### Settings
 Settings are configured (for now) by editing abaddon.ini
+The format is similar to the standard Windows ini format **except**:
+* `#` is used to begin comments as opposed to `;`
+* Section and key names are case-sensitive

 You should edit these while the client is closed even though there's an option to reload while running
 This listing is organized by section.
 For example, memory_db would be set by adding `memory_db = true` under the line `[discord]`

 #### discord
+* gateway (string) - override url for Discord gateway. must be json format and use zlib stream compression
+* api_base (string) - override base url for Discord API
 * memory_db (true or false, default false) - if true, Discord data will be kept in memory as opposed to on disk
 * token (string) - Discord token used to login, this can be set from the menu
 * prefetch (true or false, default false) - if true, new messages will cause the avatar and image attachments to be automatically downloaded

 #### http
 * user_agent (string) - sets the user-agent to use in HTTP requests to the Discord API (not including media/images)
-* concurrent (int, default 10) - how many images can be concurrently retrieved
+* concurrent (int, default 20) - how many images can be concurrently retrieved

 #### gui
 * member_list_discriminator (true or false, default true) - show user discriminators in the member list